mhigu/AutonomousFlyingCar/projects/FCND-Motion-Planning/README.md

 https://github.com/mhigu/Udacity_FlyingCarND/blob/66c901676816da47bd032c035c77732dbc6bc207/projects/FCND-Motion-Planning/motion_planning.py#L137

+I don't retrieve current global position and global position, because there is global_position attribute in class so just path it to global_to_local() function.
+The return value passed to `current_local_position` variable.

 #### 3. Set grid start position from local position
 Set start position from local position in here.

 https://github.com/mhigu/Udacity_FlyingCarND/blob/66c901676816da47bd032c035c77732dbc6bc207/projects/FCND-Motion-Planning/motion_planning.py#L152

+Just retrieve north, east coordinate value from `current_local_position` I defined before.
+This part was little hard because I can't figure out what is representing local position value and how it should be handled in.
+So I had to read source code deeper and write down what is done inside source code...
+But anyway I found out that is same value as colliders.csv file has.

 #### 4. Set grid goal position from geodetic coords
 Set goal position in here.

 https://github.com/mhigu/Udacity_FlyingCarND/blob/66c901676816da47bd032c035c77732dbc6bc207/projects/FCND-Motion-Planning/motion_planning.py#L157

+This part also difficult for me first as I described above due to confusion for local position.
+But once I got that make sense to me.

 #### 5. Modify A* to include diagonal motion (or replace A* altogether)
 Modify code in planning_utils() to update the A* implementation to include diagonal motions on the grid that have a cost of sqrt(2).